Last Updated on December 23, 2019 by Dave Farquhar

-You can expect any midlevel or higher security certification test to require you to compare and contrast a vulnerability assessment vs pentest.
+You can expect any midlevel or higher security certification test to require you to compare and contrast a vulnerability assessment vs penetration test.
 The difference is important.
 But since I still see people confusing the two, let me explain them.

 I conduct vulnerability assessments for a living.
 I’ve done some light pentesting in the past, but I’m happier doing assessments.
 I don’t want to be a penetration tester.
 That seems strange to some people.
 Maybe that gives me a good perspective to compare and contrast the two, because both have their uses.
 But they aren’t interchangeable.

 Vulnerability assessment vs penetration test in a nutshell

 In a nutshell, the biggest difference between a vulnerability assessment and a penetration test is one thing.
 A vulnerability assessment scans a computer or network and looks for vulnerabilities in a system, but doesn’t try to hack in.
 A pentest also scans your computer or network, but performing a penetration test includes following up with exploits to try to hack in.

 To put it another way: If you ask me to conduct a vulnerability assessment on your building, I’ll assess the locks and the windows, but I won’t actually break into the building.
 A penetration tester will break into the building and tell you how he or she did it.
 It’s like the Robert Redford movie Sneakers.
 Exactly like the movie Sneakers.

 That ought to tell you enough to get a test question right.
 If you’re making a purchasing decision or assessing a third party vendor, you may need a bit more to justify it.
 So let’s look at the advantages and disadvantages of each type of security testing.